top of page

 Tikigiaksaugusik Festival

 Tikigiaksaugusik is the Inukitut word for ‘gathering place’.
-This annual festival runs from March 14th to 19th in Rigolet and brings people together for an early spring event.
+This annual March festival in Rigolet brings people together for an early spring event.
 The festival is known for events like the Francis Campbell Memorial shoot out and other shooting matches on the cove, the Levi Pottle Dog Team Race on Double Mer and family games at the cove.
 A community feast and closing ceremonies are the culmination of a fun week of games and friendly competition.

 Nova Scotia